tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 being a special blockchain-specific message to be sent and handled by a blockchain itself, it is now a special blockchain-specific message sent by the blockchain to contract in some conditions.
-There are many uses for those, but I will not cover them, because would not be related to `CosmWasm` itself.
+There are many uses for those, but I will not cover them, because it is not related to `CosmWasm` itself.
 The signature of `sudo` looks like this:

 ```rust